locngoxuan/goose/README.md

     reset                Roll back all migrations
-    status               Dump the migration status for the current DB version              Print the current version of the database create NAME [sql|go] Creates new migration file with the current timestamp fix                  Apply sequential ordering to migrations
+    status               Dump the migration status for the current DB version              Print the current version of the database create NAME [sql]    Creates new migration file with the current timestamp fix                  Apply sequential ordering to migrations
 ```